appium/appium-xcuitest-driver/docs/guides/troubleshooting.md

         # keep interacting with the test target
         ```

+The `com.apple.ContactsUI.LimitedAccessPromptView` process can get elements available through `com.apple.springboard`, such as several system permission dialogs.
-`com.apple.ContactsUI.LimitedAccessPromptView` looks like can include elements available via `com.apple.springboard` thus you could use `com.apple.ContactsUI.LimitedAccessPromptView` instead of `com.apple.springboard` for iOS 18 for now to interact with dialogs manabed either `com.apple.ContactsUI.LimitedAccessPromptView` or `com.apple.springboard`.
+iOS 18+ devices may be possible to use `com.apple.ContactsUI.LimitedAccessPromptView` to interact with elements managed either by `com.apple.ContactsUI.LimitedAccessPromptView` or `com.apple.springboard`.

 ## Leftover Application Data on Real Devices